Tab-Alk/RAG-Pipeline-for-Scientific-QA/README.md

 ## Methodology

 - **Document Preparation**
   The system was tested on a neuroscience-inspired AI research paper focused on the parallels between biological neural networks and transformer models.
-The PDF was parsed and split into smaller document chunks (pages) for processing. paper_files = {
+The PDF was parsed and split into smaller document chunks for processing.
+The following papers were included:
+    * **Attention Is All You Need (Vaswani et al., 2017)**
+        * Introduces the Transformer architecture and self-attention mechanism.
+        * Highlights parallels between attention in neural circuits and self-attention in models.
-  "Attention Is All You Need": "attention_is_all_you_need.pdf", "BioinspiredLLM: Conversational Large Language Model for the Mechanics of Biological and Bio-Inspired Materials": "bioinspiredllm_mechanics.pdf", "Spiking Neural Networks: A Survey": "spiking_neural_networks_survey.pdf" }
+    * **BioinspiredLLM: Conversational Large Language Model for the Mechanics of Biological and Bio-Inspired Materials**
+        * Demonstrates fine-tuning generative models on biologically inspired design principles.
+        * Uses RAG-like retrieval to ground generated concepts in biological mechanics.
+    * **Spiking Neural Networks: A Survey**
+        * Surveys computational models of spiking neurons and their dynamics.
+        * Provides insights into temporal coding and plasticity in the brain.

 - **Embedding Generation**
   Each document chunk was embedded into vector space using a pre-trained sentence embedding model (`sentence-transformers/all-MiniLM-L6-v2`), producing dense semantic representations suitable for retrieval.